Events Not to Miss This Spring in New Orleans

 Hogs for the Cause

-April starts with a popular event called Hogs for the Cause, a meat-centric annual fundraiser for pediatric brain cancer held at the UNO Lakefront Arena.
+April continues with a popular event called Hogs for the Cause, a meat-centric annual fundraiser for pediatric brain cancer held at the UNO Lakefront Arena.
 Dozens of barbecue chefs compete in seven categories, including fan favorite, whole hog, ribs, and sauce.
-Check the event’s website for this year’s music lineup and early-bird ticket deals.
+Check the event’s website for this year’s music lineup and tickets.

 French Quarter Fest